Skip to content

 Added in version: before_v9

 Test list (click to open).
-Moderately used, [70/1138] in all abinit tests, [15/158] in abinit tutorials
+Moderately used, [71/1245] in all abinit tests, [15/159] in abinit tutorials

 dilatmx is an auxiliary variable used to book additional memory (see detailed description later) for possible on-the-flight enlargement of the plane wave basis set, due to cell volume increase during geometry optimization by ABINIT.
 Useful only when doing cell optimization, e.g. optcell/=0, usually with ionmov == 2 or 22.
 Supposing that the starting (estimated) lattice parameters are already rather accurate (or likely to be too large), then the recommended value of dilatmx is 1.05.
-When you have no idea of evolution of the lattice parameters, and suspect that a large increase during geometry optimization is possible, while you need an accurate estimation of the geometry, then make a first run with chkdilatmx=0, producing an inaccurate, but much better estimation, followed by a second run using the newly estimated geometry, with chkdilatmx=0 and dilatmx set to 1.05.
+When you have no idea of evolution of the lattice parameters, and suspect that a large increase during geometry optimization is possible, while you need an accurate estimation of the geometry, then make a first run with chkdilatmx=0, producing an inaccurate, but much better estimation, followed by a second run using the newly estimated geometry, with chkdilatmx=1 (the default) and dilatmx set to 1.05.
 If you are not in search of an accurate estimation of the lattice parameters anyhow, then run with chkdilatmx=0 only once.

-In the default mode (chkdilatmx = 1), when the dilatmx threshold is exceeded, ABINIT will rescale uniformly the tentative new primitive vectors to a value that leads at most to 90% of the maximal allowed dilatmx deviation from 1.
-It will do this three times (to prevent the geometry optimization algorithms to have taken a too large trial step), but afterwards will stop and exit.
-Setting chkdilatmx == 0 allows one to book a larger planewave basis, but will not rescale the tentative new primitive vectors nor lead to an exit when the dilatmx threshold is exceeded.
+Setting chkdilatmx == 0 allows one to book a larger planewave basis (if dilatmx is set to be bigger than 1), but will not rescale the tentative new primitive vectors nor lead to an exit when the dilatmx threshold is exceeded.
 The obtained optimized primitive vectors will not be exactly the ones corresponding to the planewave basis set determined using ecut at the latter primitive vectors.
 Still, as an intermediate step in a geometry search this might be sufficiently accurate.
 In such case, dilatmx might even be let at its default value 1.0.

 Detailed explanation: The memory space for the planewave basis set is defined by multiplying ecut by dilatmx squared (the result is an “effective ecut”, called internally “ecut_eff”).
 Other uses of ecut are not modified when dilatmx > 1.0.
 Still, operations (like scalar products) are done by taking into account these fake (non-used) planewaves, even if their coefficients are set to zero, thus slowing down the ABINIT execution.
 Using dilatmx <1.0 is equivalent to changing ecut in all its uses.
 This is allowed, although its meaning is no longer related to a maximal expected scaling.